arcazj/openbexi_timeline/README.md

 openbexi_timeline is a fully customizable user interface and a data-driven interactive gantt timeline for visualizing temporal data.

 # Docker image
-Run a openbexi_timeline image in docker: https://hub.docker.com/repository/docker/arcazj/openbexi_timeline
+Run openbexi timeline from a Docker container platform: https://hub.docker.com/repository/docker/arcazj/openbexi_timeline

 Open a Edge, Firefox or Chrome browser and run one of the following URLs: